Residence Life

 +Prerequisites

-- Must have at least 1 year of experience as a Junior Advisor or Community Advisor
+- Minimum of one year of experience on the Residence Life Staff as a Junior Advisor or Community Advisor

 Summer Community Advisor